web counter

 CV

-Stevi Ibonie is a 4th-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
+Stevi Ibonie is a 5th-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP Lab.
 She obtained her B.A. in Psychology and minor in counseling, clinical, and school psychology from UC Santa Barbara.
 Previously, Stevi worked with Sheri Johnson, at UC Berkeley studying mood disorders, where she developed an interest in how social relationships may influence the trajectories of individuals with psychopathologies.
 Her interests focus on the influence of social functioning and relationships in mood and behavioral disorders.
-Stevi enjoys all kinds of outdoor activities, such as stand up paddle-boarding, hiking, and gardening with the help of her cat.
+Stevi enjoys all kinds of outdoor activities, such as stand up paddle-boarding, hiking, and gardening with the help of her dog.

 Positive Emotion and Psychopathology Lab - PeopleBryn Manns, B.A.Sc. (she/her)